-SMC Global Power Holdings Corp. registered full year revenues of P115.0 billion, 15% lower versus 2019, as off-take volumes of 26,116 Gwh declined by 7%.
-This was primarily due to the deferment of the commencement of the 290 MW mid-merit power supply agreement with Meralco, where the provisional approval of the ERC was posted and distributed to the parties only on March 16, 2020; as well as the deferment of the 260 MW extended contract with Masinloc, which the ERC has yet to approve.
+SMC Global registered full year sales of P115,029 million, 15% lower versus 2019, as off-take volumes of 26,116 gigawatt hours (GWh) declined by 7%.
+This was primarily due to the deferment of commencement of the 290 megawatts (MW) mid-merit power supply agreement with Meralco, where the provisional approval of the Energy Regulatory Commission (ERC) was posted and distributed to the parties only on March 16, 2020 and the deferment of the 260 MW extended contract with Masinloc, which remains pending ERC approval to-date.

-In addition, the new Meralco baseload power supply agreements that took effect on December 26, 2019 have lower contract rates compared to previous power supply agreements.
+In addition, the new Meralco baseload power supply agreements that took effect on December 26, 2019 have lower contract rates compared to the previous power supply agreements.

-Even as utility demand for household consumption increased, sales volumes were affected by a decline in demand from industrial and contestable customers during the lockdown period.
-Our performance gradually improved with the reopening of economy.
+Sales volumes were affected by a decline in demand from industrial and contestable customers during the lockdown period, which gradually improved with the reopening of economic activities after the easing of the ECQ restrictions.
+This was, however, mitigated by improved utility demand as household consumption increased.

-With lower fuel costs and spot purchases and effective implementation of power dispatch strategies, operating income ended 3% higher at P36.9 billion.
-Net income amounted to P18.9 billion, 31% higher than last year.
+With lower fuel costs and spot purchases and effective implementation of power dispatch strategies, operating income ended 3% higher at P36,923 million.
+Net income, on the other hand, amounted to P18,874 million, 31% higher than last year.

-SMC Global Power also increased its total capacity.
-On September 26, 2020, the company officially started commercial operations of its Masinloc Unit 3, with a 351.75 MW capacity.
-On December 15, 2020, it achieved substantial completion-including testing and commissioning by the National Grid Corporation of the Philippines (NGCP)-of its 20 MWh Battery Energy Storage System (BESS) facility in Kabankalan, Negros Occidental.
+SMC Global also increased its total capacity during the year.
+On September 26, 2020, it officially started commercial operations of its Masinloc Unit 3, with 335 MW capacity.
+On December 15, 2020, it achieved substantial completion, which included the testing and commissioning by the National Grid Corporation of the Philippines, of its 20 MWh Battery Energy Storage (BESS) facility in Kabankalan, Negros Occidental.

-With this, SMCGP's total capacity reached 4,714 MW as of December 31, 2020, accounting for 20% of the national grid, 27% of the Luzon grid, and 8% of the Mindanao grid.
+With this, SMC Global's total capacity reached 4,697 MW as of December 31, 2020, accounting for 20% of the National Grid, 27% of the Luzon Grid, and 8% of the Mindanao Grid.

-It has also started to undertake the expansion of its portfolio of BESS projects that will provide an additional 1,000 MWh of capacity.
-An initial 470 MWh across 14 sites are nearing completion and are expected to start operating in 2021.
-We expect to complete the remaining 530 MWh across other sites by early 2022.
+It has also started to undertake the expansion of its portfolio of BESS projects that will provide an additional 1,000 MWh.
+The initial 490 MWh across 15 sites are in advanced stages of completion and are expected to start operating in early 2021.
+The remaining 510 MWh across other sites are expected to be completed by the early part of 2022.

-FUEL AND OIL
+4. FUEL AND OIL

-Petron Corporation face significant challenges throughout the year.
-Global oil prices, already volatile, plunged in March as a price war ensued among the top oil producing countries.
-Dubai crude collapsed by around 33%, from an average of \$63 per barrel in 2019, to \$42 per barrel in 2020, resulting in successive rollbacks in pump prices.
+Petron face significant challenges throughout the year.
+Global oil prices, which had already been volatile, plunged in March as a price war broke among the top oil producing countries.
+Dubai crude collapsed by around 33%, from an average of \$63.5 per barrel in 2019 to \$42 per barrel in 2020, resulting to successive rollbacks in pump prices.